mstksg/inCode/copy/entries/lenses-and-prisms.md

 relationship on `a`s and turn it into a relationship on `Either a q`, doing nothing if the `q` pops up".

-Luckily, there happens to be a typeclass called `Choice` that gives us just!
+Luckily, there happens to be a typeclass called `Choice` that gives us *exactly* that!

 ```haskell
 -- | The "operate on a branch of a possibility" typeclass